 Azure can bring the benefits of productivity, agility and decreased costs to your organisation, but like many things, realising the dream relies upon the preparation before you take the leap.
+Learn how to rehost and refactor for the cloud.

 Microsoft recommends a 4 phase process for migration: